xinjuezou-whi/moveit_ros_visualization/README.md

 ![plugin](https://user-images.githubusercontent.com/72239958/185739767-5041dca0-04c3-4a65-ba74-3a68cf683097.gif)

 ## Note
-Currently, only the branch "main" has not been tested yet.
+Currently, the branch "main" has not been tested yet.

 ## Refactor and Implementation
 | File                                                                  | Plugin          | Class    | Comment                                                                                                    |